 All AOR Members will receive online training videos relevant to self-defense and firearms issues.
 Further, all AOR Members will receive additional benefits which may include discounts on firearms, ammunition, and related items, and the opportunity to take advantage of discounts on advanced firearms and self-defense training.
 AOR anticipates funding litigation to vindicate the Constitutional rights of firearms owners and other pro-freedom related issues.

-Periodic Video Newsletters
+Member Communications

+As part of the AOR Membership, AOR will communicate with each AOR Member as needed about their account and membership.
+These communications are necessary to administer memberships and are not promotional.
+To facilitate these account communications, AOR requests an email address, phone number, and other essential information from each AOR Member.
+The AOR Member agrees to contact AOR promptly if the Member’s contact information changes.

-All AOR Members will receive via email periodic video newsletters containing legal insights and commentary on developing case law and other newsworthy items relevant to self-defense issues of general interest to AOR Members.
-Additionally, AOR Members will receive AOR news and other self-defense and firearms related information.
+As a benefit of joining AOR, AOR Members may also elect to receive alerts, periodic newsletters, video links, and other communications containing legal insights and commentary on developing case law and other newsworthy items relevant to self-defense issues of general interest to AOR Members.
+Additionally, AOR Members may elect to receive AOR news and other self-defense and firearms-related information.
+AOR Members may elect to receive marketing communications.
+Consent is not a condition of membership.
+These legal insights, newsletters, and marketing communications may be transmitted by email, or, if opted in, via SMS/text or push messages.
+Please click here for AOR’s Terms of Services, which are updated from time to time: [INSERT HYPERLINK].

 Commercial Affiliate Status

 All AOR Members are automatically afforded commercial affiliate status to earn income by introducing AOR membership to other potential members who enroll in AOR.
 Each AOR Member will have a unique URL link to share, which will tally enrollment numbers of resulting new AOR Members.
 Marketing support is also available to all AOR Members including additional training regarding business and personal development and networking opportunities.